UPES Integrated LLB Admissions 2025

 Negative marks | 0.25 marks for every wrong answer |

-An important learning resource for any candidate’s CLAT preparation is books.
-Getting hold of best books for CLAT is not that difficult if one knows how to select them.
+One of the important learning resources for any candidate’s CLAT preparation is books.
+Getting hold of the best books for CLAT is not that difficult if one knows how to select them.
 There are books available to prepare for each section of the CLAT exam.
 Since most law entrance exams are similar in terms of syllabus, candidates can make use of these books for other top law entrance exams as well.

 Make sure the book covers the latest syllabus prescribed by the exam authority so the preparation remains relevant.